rionmonster/Glyphfriend/src/Glyphfriend.Packager/README.md

 Basically, the following steps occur when this project is run :

-1. The [Glyphs](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.Packager/Glyphs) directory is traversed, and each image that is encountered is stored in a Dictionary, which maps the name of each of the files to it's associated contents.
+1. The [Glyphs](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.Packager/Glyphs) directory is traversed, and each image that is encountered is stored in a collection, which maps the name of each of the files to it's associated contents.
-2. This dictionary is then serialized via the [protobuf-net](https://github.com/mgravell/protobuf-net) library and written out to a binary file.
+2. This collection is then serialized via the [protobuf-net](https://github.com/mgravell/protobuf-net) library and written out to a binary file.

 ## How does it fit in the overall extension?